 Next, multiple regressions analyses were performed also using the lm function in R (R Development Core Team, 2015).
 Again, CC was the response variable but the previously calculated climatic measures were used as predictor covariates (CC ~ mean + sd + slope).
 All analyses were conducted separately using the fossil CC and then ancestral reconstruction CC datasets (source code provided in SI).

-There are several well-established methods that can statistically account for temporal auto-correlation(Chatfield, 2004).
+There are several well-established methods that can statistically account for non-stationarity (Chatfield, 2004).
 The goal of these methods is to convert the non-stationary (trended) time series into a stationary (detrended) time series, or a time series that does not show a directional trend over time.
 The effect of detrending a previous trended dataset is illustrated in Figure 4.
 A commonly used method is to calculate the first differences of the original time series (Alroy et al., 2000).
 The corrected (detrended) time series are computed as follows: y′t = yt - yt-1, where yt and yt-1 are temporally adjacent data points (e.g. oxygen isotope values) from which a differenced data point (y′t ) is calculated.
 Note that the detrended time series of first differences will be of length n -1 where n is the length of the original pre-detrended time series.
 Thus, in the new detrended time series each point reflects the difference between adjacent time bins.
 The resulting detrended time series can be used in subsequent analyses with other detrended time series.
 By employing this methodology one can be much more confident that any observed cross-correlations are meaningful relationships and not merely misleading coincidences.

 To account for temporal autocorrelation in our study, we used the aforementioned methodology to detrend both the CC data and the oxygen isotope data by calculating the magnitude of difference between any two adjacent data points in time (Alroy et al., 2000) (Fig. 4).
 However, in order to do this some of the data had to be averaged as some specimens shared the same points in time.
 For example, if fossil species A (with a CC of 400mL) and B (with a CC of 500mL) both appeared at 22.1Ma, their CCs would be averaged to get a CC of 450mL for time point 22.1Ma.
 This especially reduced the number of observations in the analyses of fossil CC (from 227 to 71 across all taxa) likely due to the fact that many specimens often come from single paleontological sites and/or stratigraphic contexts that are associated with the same geological age.
 This contrasts with computationally reconstructed ancestors (which only dropped from 289 to 237) whose associated dates are ultimately derived from molecular divergence dates, offering a much wider variety of possible time points.
 Nevertheless, multiple species averaged into a single time point will still be more likely to provide a more accurate estimate of its respective taxon’s typical CC than a single species from that taxon.